athar1001/social-linked-data-project/README.md

 Step 7.
 Create your account using WebID.
 You can get the WebID from any POD provider.

 Step 8.
-Login the application using WebID and password what you provided while creating account in POD provider.
+Login using WebID and password what you provided while creating account in POD provider.

 ## Authors